AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 There are 5 members of the Administrative Group for STL Gamedev.

 We are:

+- Wes Ehrlichman &mdash; <i class="i fa-brands fa-discord"></i> SuperWes, <i class="fa-brands fa-xbox"></i> SuperWes, <i class="fa-brands fa-playstation"></i> SuperWes, [<i class="fa-brands fa-x-twitter"></i>](https://www.x.com/wesleyte)
+  : Wes, or [SuperWes](https://www.superwes.com/), has had a role in leading the local game development scene in St. Louis nearly consistently ever since the meetup began in 2010.
+He has a passion for collaborative problem solving through software.
+Wes has worked at [Riot Games](https://www.riotgames.com/), BradyGames, [The Gamer's Quarter](https://thegamersquarter.com/), [Pelaaja](https://www.pelaaja.fi/), and countless video game stores.
+He currently manages a mobile development team at [World Wide Technology](https://www.wwt.com/) and spends most of his game development time [designing board games](https://midnightlaunchgames.com/).
-* Tim I Hely &mdash; <i class="i fa-brands fa-discord"></i> seifertim, [<i class="i fa-brands fa-itch-io"></i>](https://seifertim.itch.io/)
+- Dan Eichling &mdash; <i class="i fa-brands fa-discord"></i> kinglord, [<i class="fa-sharp-duotone fa-solid fa-mailbox"></i>](mailto:dan@callsigngames.com)
-  : Tim has been a member of the STL Game Development community since his first Game Jam in April 2014.
-He is the Founder of the Game Studio [Axol Studio, LLC](https://axolstudio.com).
+  : Game industry veteran, agile enthusiast and AI harbinger.
+An OG community member and speaker that has his 2009 GGJ pin somewhere.
+Still enjoys making and playing games of all shapes and flavors, except eggplant.
-* TimConceivable &mdash; <i class="i fa-brands fa-discord"></i> timconceivable, [<i class="i fa-brands fa-itch-io"></i>](https://timconceivable.itch.io/)
+- TimConceivable &mdash; <i class="i fa-brands fa-discord"></i> timconceivable, [<i class="i fa-brands fa-itch-io"></i>](https://timconceivable.itch.io/)
   : TimConceivable! is a 2D artist, game developer, and musical dabbler.
 He has been an active member of the community since 2011 when he started his game dev journey.
 In the following years he has participated in over 40 game jams and completed zero games.
 He was also a board member from 2018 - 2019.
-* Dan Eichling &mdash; <i class="i fa-brands fa-discord"></i> kinglord, [<i class="fa-sharp-duotone fa-solid fa-mailbox"></i>](mailto:dan@callsigngames.com)
+- Tim I Hely &mdash; <i class="i fa-brands fa-discord"></i> seifertim, [<i class="fa-sharp-duotone fa-solid fa-mailbox"></i>](mailto:tim@axolstudio.com), [<i class="i fa-brands fa-itch-io"></i>](https://seifertim.itch.io/), [<i class="i fa-brands fa-itch-io"></i>](https://axolstudio.itch.io/)
-  : Game industry veteran, agile enthusiast and AI harbinger.
-An OG community member and speaker that has his 2009 GGJ pin somewhere.
-Still enjoys making and playing games of all shapes and flavors, except eggplant.
-* Wes Ehrlichman &mdash; <i class="i fa-brands fa-discord"></i> SuperWes, <i class="fa-brands fa-xbox"></i> SuperWes, <i class="fa-brands fa-playstation"></i> SuperWes, [<i class="fa-brands fa-x-twitter"></i>](https://www.x.com/wesleyte)
-  : Wes, or [SuperWes](https://www.superwes.com/), has had a role in leading the local game development scene in St. Louis nearly consistently ever since the meetup began in 2010.
-He has a passion for collaborative problem solving through software.
-Wes has worked at [Riot Games](https://www.riotgames.com/), BradyGames, [The Gamer's Quarter](https://thegamersquarter.com/), [Pelaaja](https://www.pelaaja.fi/), and countless video game stores.
-He currently manages a mobile development team at [World Wide Technology](https://www.wwt.com/) and spends most of his game development time [designing board games](https://midnightlaunchgames.com/).
+  : Tim has been a member of the STL Game Development community since his first Game Jam in April 2014.
+He is the Founder of the Game Studio [Axol Studio, LLC](https://axolstudio.com).

 ## How can *YOU* help?

 In order to get a better sense of our current members, we have created a Survey.
 Please take a moment to fill it out so that we can use the data to work out the best way to move forward and offer events and resources aimed at better helping our community.